weppos/rubyist/content/style.md

 Methods MUST be named according to [naming conventions](/naming/).

 Method definition MUST always include parenthesis when the method has one or more parameters.
-Avoid parenthesis when the method definition has zero parameters.
+You MUST avoid parenthesis when the method definition has zero parameters.

     def method_with_zero_parameters
     end